I had been waiting for it.

 Six hours later, the anesthesiologist was right.
 Still in a haze, I woke up and immediately asked my wife and my daughter how the surgery went.
 That's when my wife said the four words I had been waiting to hear.

 I must've asked that same question about six times, because it just wasn't registering with me.
 That, or they gave me some really good anesthesia… one of the two.

 After a long recovery period, where I was mostly bed-ridden and missed about 20 games, I am happy to be working full-time again and back to 'normal.'

 I'm sharing my story with you because I want to be an advocate for men's health.
 Prostate cancer can happen to any man - you, your dad, brother or son are not invincible.

 Awareness and prevention are the keys.
 I had just come off one of the healthiest summer's in my career and had been taking care of myself when I was diagnosed.
 Had I not gone to my annual physical, I may not be here with you today.

 Shortly after hearing about my diagnosis, my brother went to get his PSA levels checked.
 Turns out, he also had high levels and was diagnosed with prostate cancer shortly after.
 His surgery was completed in August of 2019 and I'm happy to report he's doing well.

-As for me, I've had three normal follow up tests, which happen every three months.
-My fourth one is December 11 - fittingly, a full 365 days after my surgery.
+As for me, I've had normal follow up tests, which happen every three months.
+My fourth one was December 11 - fittingly, a full 365 days after my surgery.